 In addition to the funding, Dr. Trombetta has received an outpouring of community support, which has done just as much to strengthen her confidence in Marana Dental Care’s long-term viability.
 This episode has also given her invaluable insights about how to run a business, especially one that’s owned and operated by women.
 Her advice to other women entrepreneurs?
 “Surround yourself with the right people.
 Business will always be there, but the people and the customers are crucial.
 No one knows everything, and when you do things for the first time, you’ll make mistakes – that’s OK.
 Reach out to people who will take a genuine interest in helping you succeed.”

-To date, Bank of America has distributed over $25 billion in loans to more than 334,000 clients, 99% of which has gone to businesses with less than 100 employees.
+As of May 2021, we’ve provided more than $34 billion in support by funding small business client loans through the Paycheck Protection Program.
 Learn more about how the Bank is supporting clients and communities and their small businesses during this unprecedented time.

 Originally published 09/22/2021